Find Cheap Auto Insurance Quotes in Your Area

 - Contact the leasing company, if you lease your car

 The quicker you do all of these things, the faster and smoother the process will be.
-After a "Total Loss" designation, the car is usually taken by your insurance company, who then notifies the DMV that the car has been totaled.
+After a total loss designation, the car is usually taken by your insurance company, which then notifies the DMV that the car has been totaled.
 Depending on the state, the car will be declared "salvage," and any buyers who specialize in salvaging vehicles can purchase the car from the company.

 If you want to keep the totaled car — for example, to repair it or for sentimental reasons — your company can allow it.
 If you go that route, you'll get less cash.
 Your payment will be the ACV minus the value of the car as salvage.
 Though totaled, a salvage car will still have some value in its parts and potential to be restored.
 Geico tells customers to also be aware that some states prevent drivers from keeping total loss vehicles, while others will require you to obtain a certificate that states the car is salvage.